Alsea: Villages

-"Mooney (1928) estimates the number of Indians belonging to the Yakonan stock at 6,000 in 1780.
+John R. Swanton wrote the following in his 1953 book The Indian Tribes of North America: "Mooney (1928) estimates the number of Indians belonging to the Yakonan stock at 6,000 in 1780.
 The census of 1910 returned 29 Indians under this name, and that of 1930 only 9 under the entire Yakonan stock."

 Culture

 The Alsea hunted seals and sea lions, fished for salmon, and gathered camas roots.
 Like many tribes in the area, they flattened the heads of infants.
 They placed their dead in canoes on isolated land jutting into estuaries.

 Language

 Alsea was an Alsean language very closely related to Yaquina.
 By 1910, it was almost extinct, with fewer than six people having a speaking knowledge of the language.

 Religion

 Very little is known about Alsea religion.
 It is thought to be similar to that of the Coos.
 Alsea shamans promoted good salmon runs and the Alsea appealed to animal spirits and powers in nature for aid.

 Arts

-The Alsea wore robes of seal skin, wove baskets and made grass raincoats.
+The Alsea wore robes of seal skin, wove baskets, and made grass raincoats.